TomasHubelbauer/modern-office-git-diff/README.md

 ## Running

-Run `./cmd/version-office-files.ps1` whenever you want to add a new version, additionally you can do that on each commit with a hook:
+Run `./cmd/version-office-files.ps1` in PowerShell to version Office files manually add a pre-commit hook to do it automatically:

 - Set up the pre-commit hook: